DNSSEC

 Data Origin Authentication: DNSSEC verifies the authenticity of the source of DNS data.
 It ensures that DNS responses come from authoritative DNS servers associated with a domain, preventing DNS spoofing and cache poisoning attacks.

 Data Confidentiality: While DNSSEC doesn't provide data confidentiality, it focuses on data integrity and authentication.
-To secure DNS data in transit, other protocols like DNS over TLS (DoT) or DNS over HTTPS (DoH) are used.
+Other protocols like DNS over TLS (DoT) or DNS over HTTPS (DoH) are used to secure DNS data in transit.

 In a broader cybersecurity context, DNSSEC helps mitigate DNS-based attacks, such as cache poisoning, man-in-the-middle attacks, and DNS spoofing.
 By implementing DNSSEC, organizations can trust the accuracy of DNS responses, reducing the risk of falling victim to malicious activities that rely on DNS manipulation.